kmsumanth23/TravelGemnai/README.md

-# 🧳 YatraGenie ✨
+# 🧳 TravelGemnai ✨

-**YatraGenie** is your personal AI-powered travel assistant that makes planning your next adventure a breeze!
+**TravelGemnai** is your personal AI-powered travel assistant that makes planning your next adventure a breeze!
 Whether you're traveling solo or with friends, YatraGenie crafts personalized travel experiences tailored just for you. 🌍✈️

 ## 🌟 Features